janaSunrise/solidity-template/README.md

 yarn
 ```

+Any contracts written should use the `0.8.0` or the base pragma in order to retain
+backwards compatibility with all the versions of the compiler with same minor release.

 ### Setup environment variables

 Setup the `.env` variables based on the `.env.example` file as provided.
 Setup the file using